nandanvinjamury/InfiniteDungeonFinalMac/README.md

 There is a dialogue cutscene initially which can be entirely skipped by pressing s.

+wasd to move in game, mouse click to shoot.

 Besides that, there are quit buttons on the menu and game over screen, but no way to quit mid game.

 I would recommend pressing Cmd+Q to quit or to die, then press the quit button.